keptn-sandbox/contributing/README.md

 1. The team will reach out to you to start the transfer process
 1. We will transfer the project from your account to the keptn-sandbox organization.
 All issues and history will be kept.
 1. You will be added as maintainer to the repo with full write access.
-1. We will support you in setting up the Travis build for your repo.
+1. We will support you in setting up the CI for your repo.
 1. Present your service in a Keptn Community meeting to have your service listed on [Keptn.sh](https://keptn.sh)

 ## How to contribute to existing repositories?